primer/react/docs/content/SelectMenu.md

   </SelectMenu>
 ```

-## SelectMenu.Filter
-Use a `SelectMenu.Filter` to add a filter UI to your select menu.
-Users are expected to implement their own filtering and manage the state of the `value` prop on the input.
-This gives users more flexibility over the type of filtering and type of content passed into each select menu item.

 ### System Props
 SelectMenu.Filter components get `COMMON` system props.
 Read our [System Props](/system-props) doc page for a full list of available props.